RETIREMENT LIVING IN THE EAST OF ENGLAND

 The East of England contains the counties of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Cambridgeshire, Norfolk and Suffolk.
 The latter trio are also known collectively as East Anglia – the remains of an ancient kingdom.
 Unsurprisingly then, the region is steeped in history and culture as well as enjoying unrivalled countryside and a spectacular sandy coastline.
 Both active and intellectual types will enjoy exploring its endless delights.

-Retirement living in the East of England
+Retire to the East of England

 There are cultural attractions aplenty to keep you busy in the East of England.
 As well as the famous university town of Cambridge, Cambridgeshire, there are the many stunning historic houses and gardens around the region, like the Italianate Palace of Ickworth, Suffolk, the RHS Garden Hyde Hall, Chelmsford, Essex, or the Roman Theatre of Verulamium, St Albans, Hertfordshire.
 Or perhaps you’ll find Bad King John’s lost treasure in East Anglia?
 Legend tells it’s hiding in the Wash National Nature Reserve in Norfolk.